 Under certain circumstances, all data subjects have rights under data protection laws in relation to your personal data.
 These include:

 All data subjects have the legal right to request details of information held about them by the company.
-Subject access requests must be made by the data subject in writing and must be accompanied by an administration fee of £10.
+This enables them to receive a copy of the personal data that we hold about them and to check that we are lawfully processing it.

 Any subject access requests received by managers or other employees should be referred to the Office Manager.
-The company will respond to any subject access requests promptly, and in any event within 40 days.
+The company will respond to any subject access requests promptly, and in any event within a month of the request.

 You have the right to require us to rectify any inaccurate personal information we hold about you.
 You also have the right to have incomplete personal information we hold about you completed, by providing a supplementary statement to us.